• Home

 When a case is selected, its associated information will appear in this window.
 The “Zoom to Feature” button will take you to its location.
 Switching to satellite view (“change basemap” button, above right) along with the notes in “pin location” will help interpret the site.
 The description for each case provides relevant information, along with hyperlinked references to conduct further research.

-• Crop Choice and Rotation – this includes alternative low water-use crops, adjustments to crop rotations, or managed fallowing of farmland.
+• Crop Choice and Rotation – includes alternative low water-use crops, adjustments to crop rotations, or managed fallowing of farmland.

 • Novel Production Systems – focused on agricultural practices that may use water more efficiently than conventional field systems, including greenhouse and indoor production, and integrating aquaculture and plant crops.